 About » Community Amenities » Cokato Museum & Akerlund Studio

-- The museum will be closed Friday and Saturday, July 4 & 5, for the Independence Day holiday.
+- The museum will be closed on Saturday, February 21 for President’s Day (deferred).

 - Looking for a great gift idea?
 Why not start right here?

 The Cokato Museum is an award-winning local history museum that focuses on the history of the city of Cokato and the surrounding townships in southwestern Wright County.
 Located at the corner of 4th Street West and Millard Avenue South in downtown Cokato, the museum is open the following hours:

 - Tuesday – Friday, 8:30 a.m. to 4:30 p.m.

 - Closed Sundays, Mondays and major holidays; see our News & Upcoming Events section for holiday-related or other closings.